stuejho/benchmark-terraform/README.md

 # Terraform Benchmark Infrastructure

+This repository is to track the Terraform configuration used to spin up VMs for benchmarking storage systems.

 ## Template VM Setup

 Ideally, all of these steps will be performed on the Proxmox cluster.
 However,